surya-rakanta/BootstrapLookUp/README.md

 2. Windows Server 2003 or higher with Framework 4

 Sample data is included in the "data" folder on the source package.

+Before running this sample, you have to edit the web.config file first to refer to your properly set connection string.

+Then, in your properly installed SQL Server 2005 or higher, create the database named LeaveV2 and its associated tables by running the script.sql in the root folder of this repository.

+Perform setup and installation of the content in this project to your web server (I'm using IIS 8.0), by setting it to Framework 4.

+At this stage, the look up example only use tEmployee table.
+You can ignore other tables that will be used in the next stage of this open source project, perhaps with another name.